API Orchestration – What, Why, and How

 I’m not going to try and get into a debate on what the term orchestration means, and how it differs from choreography, that subject has been beaten within an inch of its life in other places, with a good summary discussion here.
-Instead, I’m going to focus on how it can help you deliver excellent APIs.
+Instead, I’m going to focus on how an orchestration layer can help you deliver excellent APIs.

 An API is often going to be an externally facing representation of your business.
 It needs to be nicely packaged, documented, marketed, and supported, but like a birthday gift, no matter how pretty the wrapping, it’s what’s inside that counts.
-Your API needs to present a clean, elegant interface, built according to modern industry best practices (likely REST/JSON).
-The problem is that in most cases (back to our assertion), your API will be built on top of existing services that probably don’t offer clean, elegant interfaces, and rarely use REST/JSON.
+Your API needs to present a clean, elegant interface, built according to modern industry best practices (likely REST or JSON).
+The problem is that in most cases (back to our assertion), your API will be built on top of existing services that probably don’t offer clean, elegant interfaces, and rarely use REST or JSON.
 More to the point, if you look at that last sentence again you’ll see the words API (singular), and services (plural).
-Here’s where you need orchestration.
+Here’s where you need an orchestration layer.
 You need to create a single API that offers valuable functions to its consumers, often by making multiple calls to multiple different services to respond to a single API request.

 It’s easiest to explain this with an example.
 Imagine a media company (let’s call it MediaCo) that has grown through acquisition and now owns multiple different regional and genre specific content providers.
 MediaCo needs to publish a catalog of all its content (could be music, TV shows, movies, almost anything), but of course the raw information that would comprise the catalog is distributed across all of its businesses, most likely using different service styles, formats, policies and content.